sinelaw/infernu/README.md

 - [ ] find a new name!
 - [ ] in inferred types, preserve source code context info and use it for more readable unification errors
 - [ ] allow defining constructor-object properties using the notation `obj.prototype.something = ...`
+- [ ] arrays and functions as objects with properties

 ### Future